Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/dataset_analysis/scripts/Variant_population_analysis.md

 For each CDS or IGR we identify how many different positions are associated with genetic variations.
-This can be simply done by looking at how many time each cds name or igr name is seen in the table.
+This can be simply done by looking at how many time each CDS name or IGR name is seen in the table.

     # Calculation of the number of variants per contig